DinoChiesa/Apigee-External-Authorization-2/README.md

   - Client developers embed those credentials into the apps they build.

 - At runtime:
-  - client app sends in GET /foo (verb = GET, path = /foo).
+  - The client app sends in GET /foo (verb = GET, path = /foo).
   - When you call VerifyAPIKey or VerifyAccessToken, Apigee checks the key or token.
-  - if valid, Apigee _implicitly_ checks that the verb + path pair is authorized via at least one of the API Products associated to the credential.
+  - If valid, Apigee _implicitly_ checks that the verb + path pair is authorized via at least one of the API Products associated to the credential.

 And beyond the basics, you can also configure Apigee to check a scope on an Access Token.